guildai/guild.ai/pages/docs/tutorials/train-your-first-model.md

   (if applicable)
 - You have a working Internet connection

+While it is not required, we recommend using a dedicated virtual environment for this tutorial.
+To setup your environment, see

 ## Find the MNIST package

 Start by searching for MNIST models.
 From a [command